Base and Rover setup

 Go to the Status tab of the app on the rover device.

-Below the SNR chart, you will see the current solution status.
+Below the SNR chart, you’ll see the current solution status.

 Single means that rover has found a solution relying on its own receiver and base corrections are not applied.
 Precision in standalone mode is usually meter-level